The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: Abstract

 \section{Abstract}

-The main result of this paper is the factorization of the holonomy $R$-matrix for quantum $\mathfrak{sl}_2$ at a root of unity into a product of four quantum holonomy dilogarithms.
-This factorization extends previously known results in this direction.
-We collect many existing results needed for the factorization.
-We use the holonomy \(R\)-matrices to define representations of a groupoid of braids with flat \(\mathfrak{sl}_{2}\) connections, which also define invariants of knots with such connections.
+We derive an explicit formula for the holonomy $R$-matrix of quantum $\mathfrak{sl}_2$ at a root of unity.
+We show it factorizes into a product of four quantum dilogarithms and satisfies a holonomy Yang-Baxter equation.
+This factorization extends previously known results and we collect many existing results needed for our computation.